|Salary||$37.88 - $47.31/hour; $6,565.87 - $8,200.40/month; $78,790.40 - $98,404.80/year|

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Two years of responsible nursing experience performing duties similar to a Public Health Nurse I with Placer County.
+Experience: Two years of responsible physical therapist experience, including one year in pediatric rehabilitation performing duties similar to a Physical Therapist I with Placer County.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in nursing or a related field.
+Training: A Bachelor's degree from an accredited college or university with major course work in physical therapy or a related field.
+A Master's degree in physical therapy is desirable.

 License or Certificate: